 Who is a stakeholder?

 A group or individual with a relationship to the change, the need, or the solution.

 A stakeholder is an individual or group who can influence the project or can get influenced by the project as a user.
 The stakeholders can be from the customer organisation, the solution provider or an external organisation.

 BABOK guide has proposed specific categories of stakeholders but does not limit them to only these categories.
 The stakeholder’s categories as per BABOK are:

-For Example: In our example, the stakeholders are support staff, Customer service managers and director.
+For Example: In our example, the stakeholders are support staff, Customer service managers, and the director.

-These core concepts are important part of BABOK guide and therefore also important for the IIBA Certifications preparation.
+These core concepts are an important part of the BABOK guide and therefore also important for the IIBA Certifications preparation.
 Understanding BABOK thoroughly is the most important element of IIBA Certifications preparation.

 The BACCM specifies the field of business analysis, facilitates communication between all parties involved, aids in the identification and evaluation of relationships among both core concepts, and provides tools for interpreting the impact and actual outcomes of business analysis methods that have been applied.